pmem/pmemkv/README.md

 Key/Value Datastore for Persistent Memory

 *This is experimental pre-release software and should not be used in production systems.
-File formats may change at any time without preserving compatibility.
+APIs and file formats may change at any time without preserving backwards compatibility.
 All known issues and limitations are logged as GitHub issues.*

 Contents
 --------